-FOMO CTAs thrive on the psychology of scarcity and urgency.
+FOMO CTA buttons thrive on the psychology of scarcity and urgency.
 Anything that’s scarce or rare will definitely pull users; when there’s an added limitation on time and availability you’ve hit the jackpot.
 Grab your E-Book Now!

 Download your coupons today only!
 The word claim adds an extra tinge of urgency, almost hinting-get it before anyone else does.

 Words like ‘Save’ and ‘Reserve’ further trigger the FOMO psychology.

 Get to grips with FOMO in: 14 Ways to use FOMO and Boost Your Conversion Rates